-Comparison of Total May–July 2017 Predicted and Observed Reservoir Evaporation
+Forecast of Total May–July 2018 Reservoir Evaporation

 - The Texas Water Development Board is providing experimental forecasts of May‒July reservoir evaporation using a similar statistical forecast technique to that which it used for the generation of May‒July rainfall forecasts.

-- The forecast is issued at the beginning of May based on observed atmospheric circulation patterns and soil moisture over Texas known to influence May‒July rainfall and, by assumption, reservoir evaporation.
-Observations of April atmospheric circulation patterns and soil moisture over Texas are obtained from the Climate Forecast System Reanalysis dataset (Saha et al., 2010).
+- The forecast issued at the beginning of May is based on observed atmospheric circulation patterns and soil moisture over Texas known to influence May‒July rainfall and, by assumption, reservoir evaporation.
+Observations of April atmospheric circulation patterns and soil moisture over Texas are obtained from the Climate Forecast System Reanalysis dataset ( Saha et al., 2010).

 - The forecast maps provide deterministic forecasts (i.e. quantitative estimates) of cumulative reservoir evaporation over the May‒July season over each major reservoir (i.e. reservoirs with capacity greater than 5000 acre-feet) in Texas.
 Hovering over a reservoir opens up a popup, which provides the reservoir evaporation value over the selected reservoir.